 If you don’t know how to help your marketing and sales teams work together to properly create content for the sales process, you’re certainly not alone.

 To see incredible inbound marketing results, you need to get really good at creating sales enablement content for your team that they can use in their selling process.
 When this works as it should, your sales team can use the content your marketing team creates to close more deals infinitely faster.
-Our clients here at IMPACT that have mastered this selling technique have earned an unbelievable ROI — some seeing millions in revenue just by integrating a simple process we’re going to share with you here.
+Our clients here at IMPACT that have mastered this selling technique have earned an unbelievable ROI — some seeing millions in revenue just by integrating a simple process we’re going to share with you in this article, including:

 If you put these tips into practice — many that you can use immediately — you will finally be able to get your sales and marketing teams working collaboratively to create content that not only generates more web traffic but also produces plenty of leads and sales.